humanoid-path-planner/hpp-fcl/README.md

 ## Acknowledgments

-[FCL](https://github.com/flexible-collision-library/fcl) was forked in 2015.
-Since then, a large part of the code has been rewritten or removed (for the unused part).
-The broadphase was reintroduced by J. Carpentier in 2022 based on the FCL version 0.7.0.
 The development of **HPP-FCL** is actively supported by the [Gepetto team](http://projects.laas.fr/gepetto/) [@LAAS-CNRS](http://www.laas.fr), the [Willow team](https://www.di.ens.fr/willow/) [@INRIA](http://www.inria.fr) and, to some extend, [Eureka Robotics](https://eurekarobotics.com/).